terry06890/chrona/backend/hist_data/picked/README.md

-This directory holds data for additional manually-picked events.
+This directory holds data for manually-picked events.

 Files
 =====
 -   events.json <br>
-    Encodes an array of objects, each describing an event to add.
+    Encodes an array of objects, each describing an event to modify, add, or delete.
     For example:

         [{
+            "id": 81068910,
             "title": "COVID-19 Pandemic",
             "start": 2458919,
             "start_upper": null,